Stewart–Haas Racing: ARCA Menards Series West

+Car No. 9 history

+In 2023, The team fielded the No. 9 Bonanza Wines Ford for Ryan Preece at Sonoma Raceway.
+Preece won the race from the pole.
+He led 50 of 64 laps.

+Car No. 9 results

 Car No. 14 history

-In 2021, The team field the No. 14 ford for Chase Briscoe at Sonoma Raceway in preparation for the Cup race at the track.
+In 2021, The team fielded the No. 14 Ford for Chase Briscoe at Sonoma Raceway in preparation for the Cup race at the track.
 Briscoe won the race.

+Car No. 14 results

 Car No. 41 history

-Stewart-Haas Racing made their K&N Pro Series debut at the 2018 Carneros 200 at Sonoma Raceway.
+Stewart–Haas Racing made their K&N Pro Series debut at the 2018 Carneros 200 at Sonoma Raceway.
 Aric Almirola drove the No. 41 Ford in preparation for the Cup race at the track the following day.

+Car No. 41 results

 eNASCAR iRacing World Championship Series

-Stewart-Haas Gaming made history by winning the inaugural eNASCAR Heat Pro League Championship in 2019.
-For the 2020 eNASCAR iRacing World Championship Series, the team was rebranded as Stewart-Haas eSports.
+Stewart–Haas Gaming made history by winning the inaugural eNASCAR Heat Pro League Championship in 2019.
+For the 2020 eNASCAR iRacing World Championship Series, the team was rebranded as Stewart–Haas eSports.